 Oh, and be sure to clean up the mess so the smell won’t draw him back to the scene of the crime.
 Here are some tips for cleaning up potty accidents.

 How to House Train Puppies: How Long Can He “Hold It?”

 Pups need a bathroom break after every meal, nap, and playtime.
 Depending on his age and breed, feed him two to four or more times a day.
-Prevent potty accidents by anticipating when the puppy needs a break.
+Prevent potty accidents and puppy pooping in crate by anticipating when the puppy needs a break.
 Your pup has a baby-size bladder and limited capacity to “hold it” no matter his best intentions.

 If you have puppy-friendly adult dogs, your puppy often will copy the adult dog’s behavior.
 So if your adult dog has good potty etiquette, that can speed up the process.
 Bravo helped me teach Shadow his cue-word to go to the bathroom: “Take A Break.”
 You’ll love having a cue word especially late at night, or during inclement weather!
 Learn about puppy intros to other pets here.

 It can vary a bit between breeds with large and giant breeds having a bit more “storage” capacity and Toy breeds a bit less.
 Learn more about puppy development here.
 In general, here’s what to expect:

 - Two-month-old pups need a break about every two hours

 - Three-month-old pups can hold it for four hours.